survivejs/react-book/manuscript/04_implementing_notes.md

 I prefer to have the `constructor` first, followed by lifecycle hooks, `render()` and finally methods used by `render()`.
 I like this top-down approach as it makes it straightforward to follow code.
 Some prefer to put the methods used by `render()` before it.
 There are also various naming conventions.
 It is possible to use `_` prefix for event handlers for instance.

 In the end you will have to find conventions you like and that work the best for you.
 I go more detail in this topic at the linting chapter as I introduce various code quality related tools.
-It is possible to enforce coding style to some extent for instance.
+It is possible to enforce coding style to some extent for example.

 This can be useful in a team environment.
 It decreases the amount of friction when working on code written by others.
 Even on personal projects having some tools to check out things for you can be useful.
 It lessens the amount and severity of mistakes.